GuggisbergSimon/CLD-labo/Labo03/001_ConfigureAutoScaling.md

 * 1 RDS Database instance - started
 * 1 Elastic Load Balancer - started

+NOTE : the following labo has been done through the GUI, but we've composed the commands for the first part.

 ## Create a new launch configuration.

 | Key                                       | Value                                  |